 We regret that the walk is not considered suitable for children under the age of eight.
 In deference to wildlife and landowners, all dogs must be on a leash.
 Walkers are asked to adhere to the “Country Code” and “Leave no trace” of their visit.
 In the event of severe weather difficulties, the walk may need to be postponed or cancelled.

-Parking available at the Coastal Walk Trail Head at the Micho Russell Community Centre in Doolin (Approx 1.5km to Fisher Street)
+Free Parking also available at the Coastal Walk Trail Head at the Micho Russell Community Centre in Doolin (Approx 1.5km to Fisher Street).